-With esteemed clients like the New York Botanical Garden and the Guggenheim Museum, co-owners Brian Bowman and Dan Dahl know how to create classic arrangements with surprising twists.
-A spring wedding reception might include black-parrot tulips, sweet peas, masses of lush branches, and seasonal fruits like quince, crabapples, and cherries.
-Bouquets from $250.
+With esteemed clients such as the New York Botanical Garden and the Guggenheim Museum, co-owners Brian Bowman and Dan Dahl know how to create classic arrangements with surprises.
+A spring wedding reception might include exotic black-parrot tulips, sweet peas, masses of lush branches, and seasonal fruits such as quince, crab apple, and cherry.
+Bouquets from $265.

 Carolyn Gregg Flower Design917-576-0166; carolyngreggflowers.com

-Gregg counts interior decorators and publishing types among her clients.
-The Treillage alum pairs seasonal cuttings (no orchids with sunflowers here) and adds elegant touches.
-Bouquets and centerpieces from $150.celebrateflowers.com
+Gregg counts numerous interior decorators among her clients.
+The Treillage alum always pairs seasonal cuttings (no orchids with sunflowers here).
+Bouquets and centerpieces from $200.celebrateflowers.com

-Jorge Cazzorla, who studied architecture and graphic design, not only listens closely to the desires of the couple, but also uses his understanding of space and color to help them design flowers and props, such as chuppahs or arches, that will accentuate the venue.
-He also offers floral-design workshops at his studio.
-Bouquets from $150; centerpieces from $250.chestnutsnyc.com
+Jorge Cazzorla, who studied architecture and graphic design, uses his understanding of space and color to help couples design flowers and props, such as chuppahs and arches, that accentuate the venue.
+Bouquets from $175; centerpieces from $250.chestnutsnyc.com

 This floral shop pairs delicate femininity with clean, modern lines—arrangements often feature soft textures clustered in tight groupings.
 The offerings here are favorites among fashion-industry insiders, uptown socialites, and A-listers.
-Bouquets from $200; centerpieces from $250.
+Bouquets from $250; centerpieces from $300.
+By appointment only.

-This mother-daughter floral design team brings a European beauty to their bouquet designs, incorporating imported flowers.
-They have showcased work at the Waldorf Astoria and Tribeca Rooftop.
+This mother-daughter floral-design team brings a European sensibility to its bouquet designs, often incorporating imported flowers.
+City Blossoms has showcased work at the Waldorf Astoria and Tribeca Rooftop.
 Bouquets from $150. (good value)

 Côte Fleurie Studio220 E. 57th St., nr.
 Third Ave.
 212-688-2227; cotefleuriestudio.com

-This studio’s lush, romantic arrangements incorporate local blooms like oversize garden roses, old-fashioned wildflowers, pie-plate dahlias, and fresh fruit.
-Celebrity clients include Hillary Clinton and Queen Noor of Jordan.
-Bouquets from $200; centerpieces from $250.
+This studio’s lush, romantic arrangements incorporate blooms such as oversize garden roses, old-fashioned wildflowers, pie-plate dahlias, and even fresh fruit.
+Clients have included Queen Noor of Jordan.
+Prices upon request.dejuanstroud.com

-Stroud’s textural wedding arrangements might include hydrangea, amaryllis, and roses, along with fragrant herbs like rosemary and dried lavender.
-This event designer can create custom installations for events both large and small.
-Prices upon request.thedesignersco-op.com
+Stroud’s textural wedding arrangements might include hydrangeas, amaryllis, and roses, along with fragrant herbs such as rosemary and dried lavender.
+This event designer can create installations for parties large and small.
+Prices upon request.designsbyahn.com

 Floral designer Victoria Ahn counts Uma Thurman and Quentin Tarantino among her clients.
-Each arrangement, which she describes as “living art,” is designed based on the color, texture, shape, and scent of the flowers.
-Consultations are free, as are mock-up samples of the designs for centerpieces and personal flowers.
-Bouquets and centerpieces from $150.
+She designs her arrangements based on the color, texture, and scent of the flowers.
+Consultations are free, as are mock-up samples of designs for centerpieces and personal bouquets.
+Prices upon request.